Saurabhkumar12-byte/Saurabhkumar12-byte/README.md

 ## About Me

 I'm a passionate software developer specializing in React Native and JavaScript, with a strong focus on hybrid app development.
-My experience spans creating dynamic, user-centric applications that provide excellent functionality and performance.
+My experience includes building dynamic, user-friendly applications with a strong emphasis on performance and scalability.

 - 🌱 **Currently Learning:** Advanced React Native techniques and performance optimization.
 - 💬 **Open to Discussions:** Hybrid app development, state management, and mobile UI/UX design.